esphome/esphome-docs/components/ble_client.rst

 Setting Up Devices
 ------------------

-Whilst the component can connect to most BLE devices (that do not require authentication/pin), useful functionality is only obtained through dependent components, such as :doc:`/components/sensor/ble_client`.
+Whilst the component can connect to most BLE devices, useful functionality is only obtained through dependent components, such as :doc:`/components/sensor/ble_client`.
 See the documentation for these components for details on setting up specific devices.